hummingbot/hummingbot/documentation/docs/liquidity-mining.md

 ==Participants must enter a valid wallet address applicable for the campaign that they are participating in.== CoinAlpha does not take any responsibility and will not reimburse for any loss of funds due to a participant submitting an incorrect or invalid wallet address.

-**Orders outstanding for more than 30 minutes not counted for rewards.**
+**Orders outstanding for more than 30 minutes not counted for rewards**

 Work on removing this limit is in progress, you can read more about it in our [Reddit post](https://www.reddit.com/r/Hummingbot/comments/hz5xv3/tracking_rewards_for_orders_longer_than_30m/).